magomimmo/modern-cljs/doc/second-edition/tutorial-15.md

          '[crisptrutski.boot-cljs-test :refer [test-cljs]])
 ```

-Then asks for its help documentation as usual:
+Then, the help documentation as usual:

 ```bash
 boot test-cljs -h